 - Credit card security code number

-This information is passed to LogPay servers for billing purposes.
+This information is passed to LogPay servers for the purpose of collecting payments.

-(2) If the customer’s payment service provider supports the “3D Secure” system (Verified by Visa / MasterCard® SecureCode™), this system will be used for added security and to prevent credit card fraud.
-This point is skipped if the customer’s payment service provider does not support the “3D Secure” system.
+(3) If the customer’s payment service provider supports the “3D Secure” system (Verified by Visa / MasterCard® SecureCode™), this system will be used for added security and to prevent credit card fraud.
+These safeguards are not applied if the customer’s payment service provider does not support the “3D Secure” system.

-(6) The customer must ensure that he or she has sufficient funds to make the credit card payment.
-If the customer makes an unauthorised chargeback (payment return) or if the payment fails for reasons for which he or she is responsible, the customer shall be obliged to ensure that he or she has sufficient funds or to remedy the reason for the failed payment such that, in addition to the outstanding amount, any charges applied by the credit card acquirer can be debited on the date given in the payment reminder.
+(4) The customer must ensure that the payment due can be applied to their credit card.
+If the customer effects an unauthorised chargeback, or if the direct debit payment is rejected for reasons for which they are responsible, they shall be obliged to ensure sufficient funds or eliminate the cause of the failed payment so that, in addition to the outstanding amount, the charges applied by the payment service provider can be debited on the day indicated on the reminder.
 LogPay is entitled to claim for further damages.

-If you wish to pay using Google Pay, you will need to save a payment method in your Google Wallet.
-To pay with Google Pay, customers must select Google Pay as their payment method in the BVG online shop.
-You can review your order before payment is made, and must confirm your purchase to place your order.
-If payment is successful, the ticket is issued from the BVG online shop; if not, you will receive an error message.
+Customers who wish to pay using Google Pay need to have added a payment method to their Google Wallet.
+To pay with Google Pay, the customer selects Google Pay as their payment method in the BVG online shop.
+The customer can review their order prior to payment.
+The purchase must be confirmed before payment is initiated.
+On successful payment, the customer is issued their ticket via the BVG online shop.
+An error message is displayed if payment is unsuccessful.

-If you wish to pay using Apple Pay, you will need to save a payment method in your Apple Wallet.
-To pay with Apple Pay, customers must select Apple Pay as their payment method in the BVG online shop.
-You can review your order before payment is made, and must confirm your purchase to place your order.
-If payment is successful, the ticket is issued from the BVG online shop; if not, you will receive an error message.
+Customers who wish to pay using Apple Pay need to have added a payment method to their Apple Wallet.
+To pay with Apple Pay, the customer selects Apple Pay as their payment method in the BVG online shop.
+The customer can review their order prior to payment.
+The purchase must be confirmed before payment is initiated.
+On successful payment, the customer is issued their ticket via the BVG online shop.
+An error message is displayed if payment is unsuccessful.

-You must select PayPal as the payment method, and will then be redirected to the PayPal website to enter the required information and confirm the payment.
-If payment is successful, you will receive a purchase confirmation; if not, a rejection of the payment is shown.
-Your offer to purchase can only be accepted once the payment has been successfully processed by PayPal.
+Customers who wish to pay using PayPal need a PayPal account in which they have saved their payment and delivery information.
+The customer must select PayPal as the payment method.
+They are then redirected to the PayPal website, enter the required information, and confirm the payment.
+On successful payment, the customer receives a purchase confirmation.
+A payment rejection is displayed if payment is unsuccessful.
+The customer’s offer to purchase can only be accepted once the payment has been successfully processed by PayPal.

-(2) When using prepayment with SEPA bank transfer, customers can top up their LogPay credit used to pay for future ticket purchases.
-After selecting this payment method and the amount to be paid, the customer receives an email containing the information required for the SEPA bank transfer (LogPay account details, amount, and reference).
-The customer is obliged to use the reference given in the email in his or her SEPA bank transfer to LogPay.
-Sufficient funds must be available in order to purchase tickets.
+By using prepayment with a SEPA transfer, customers can top up their credit balance at LogPay, which can be used to settle future payment obligations arising from ticket purchases.
+After selecting this method and the amount to be paid, the customer receives an email containing the information required for the SEPA transfer (LogPay account details, amount, and reference).
+The customer is obliged to use the reference stated in the email when making their SEPA transfer to LogPay.
+Ticket purchases are only possible with a sufficient LogPay prepaid balance.